Muskegon Lake Water Quality Dashboard

 We selected dashboard indicators that are commonly used to assess water quality and are relevant to AOC delisting: total phosphorus (TP), chlorophyll a, Secchi disk depth, and dissolved oxygen.
 Each indicator is described in more detail below.

 COVID-19 restrictions prevented spring water quality sampling in early May 2020 and delayed the deployment of the Muskegon Lake Observatory Buoy until August 2020.
-In the past, we presented annual averages for the three seasons that we sample; since 2020, we have presented the dashboard as seasonal averages across sites to reveal the changes over time in the lake and provide greater detail on lake changes.
+In the past, we presented annual averages for the three seasons that we sample; since 2020, we have presented the dashboard as seasonal averages (spring, summer, and fall) across sites to reveal the changes over time in the lake and provide greater detail on lake changes.
 When dashboard data are organized by season, the influence of spring data on annual means (as shown in prior dashboards) is revealed.
-For example, lower TP and chlorophyll a values in spring offset the larger TP values in summer and fall when averaged over the entire sampling season, which obscures the seasonal differences; conversely, the deeper Secchi disk values in spring (i.e., clearer water) counter the shallower summer and fall seasonal depths (i.e., more turbid water).
+For example, lower TP and chlorophyll a values in spring offset the higher TP values in summer and fall when averaged over the entire sampling season, obscuring the seasonal differences; conversely, the deeper Secchi disk values in spring (i.e., clearer water) counter the shallower summer and fall seasonal depths (i.e., more turbid water).

-The 2022 data indicate that Muskegon Lake’s annual water quality means continue to approach goal thresholds, with annual means either being just outside of goal thresholds or meeting goals.
-It remains unclear if the COVID-19 pandemic had any influence on 2020 water quality data, as restrictions and changes in social behaviors may have limited recreational use in Muskegon Lake.
+The 2025 data indicate that Muskegon Lake’s annual water quality is attaining good ecological health, with annual means either being just outside of goal thresholds or meeting goals.
 While our long-term monitoring program provides useful information to evaluate lake water quality trends over time, the limited sampling effort (6 sites, 3×/yr) can miss important episodic events.
-For example, very intense harmful algal blooms formed in Muskegon Lake in fall 2021, which were not captured as part of the long-term monitoring work.
-The lake’s ecological health, while certainly improved from the industrial era (Steinman et al. 2008; Liu et al. 2018), still has room for improvement.
+For example, very intense harmful algal blooms formed in Muskegon Lake in fall 2021 and 2023, which were not captured as part of the long-term monitoring work.
+However, 2024 TP concentrations and the resulting algae bloom were strong enough to sustain throughout the summer and into the fall.
+The lake’s ecological health, while certainly improved from the industrial era (Steinman et al. 2008; Liu et al. 2018), still has room for improvement, especially with respect to occasional algal blooms.

 Total Phosphorus